orelogo/fartberry/README.md

 # Fartberry
-Raspberry pi air quality monitor
+Raspberry pi air quality monitor.
+Measures particulate matter in the air and stores values in Postgres SQL database along with geolocation data.

 ## Instructions
 1. Install postgres database on raspberry pi and create a database for this project